 After graduating from the University of Southern California, Brien moved to New York and started his career in development at The Public Theater where he raised funds for Shakespeare in the Park.
 From there he moved on to work for a consulting firm specializing in non-profit fundraising and special events throughout New York City.
 In 2014, Brien moved back to his hometown of Tacoma where he began working at PCAF as the Database and Grants Manager, assisting the development department in sharing PCAF’s story with its community of supporters.
 When not in the office, Brien spends his time running up and down Tacoma, reading books and writing plays.

 Caitlin has worked as a sexual health and HIV prevention educator and as a social worker at the VA and Good Samaritan Hospital.
-After getting her Masters in Social Work, Caitlin transitioned to medical case management at PCAF Olympia.
-She provides services in English and Spanish.
+After getting her Masters in Social Work, Caitlin came to work at PCAF, first as a medical case manager where she provided services to clients in English and Spanish and now as a Client Services Team Lead.
 One of her favorite things about her job is getting to see clients succeed and getting to hear their stories of working through challenges to achieve goals.
 Three things to know about Caitlin are (1) she loves chocolate and eats it almost every day; (2) she has a dog that she walks every morning rain or shine; and (3) she is an Olympia native.

 Carrie grew up in Nashville and received her BSW from Middle Tennessee State University.
 She spent the past 13 years as a dog trainer.
 Carrie moved to Tacoma in 2014 to pursue a Master’s of Social Work at UWT and will graduate in June 2016.
 She started at PCAF as an intern and was thrilled when she was hired on as a Client Care Coordinator.
 Carrie is excited to begin her career as a social worker at PCAF working alongside talented and supportive colleagues and working with amazing and resilient clients.
 In her down time, Carrie enjoys reading cheesy murder mystery and true crime novels, hiking, biking, and spending time with her husband Sean, their dog, Eddie and their rabbit, Frank Sinatra.